Cat predation on wildlife: Feral cat population management

 Various methods of population control are used to reduce the number of feral cats in areas where they are too abundant, thereby reducing the adverse effects that they often have on wildlife in those areas.
-Some of the methods most used, particularly in urban areas, are “Trap-Neuter-Return” (TNR) and “Trap-Euthanize” programs, as well as neutering kittens and allowing them to be adopted.
+Some of the methods most used, particularly in urban areas, are "Trap-Neuter-Return" (TNR) and "Trap-Euthanize" programs, as well as neutering kittens and allowing them to be adopted.
 Scientific research has not found TNR to be an effective means of controlling the feral cat population.
 Literature reviews have found that when studies documented TNR colonies that declined in population, those declines were being driven primarily by substantial percentages of colony cats being permanently removed by a combination of rehoming and euthanasia on an ongoing basis, as well as by an unusually high rate of death and disappearance.
 TNR colonies often increase in population because cats breed quickly and the trapping and sterilization rates are frequently too low to stop this population growth, because food is usually being provided to the cats, and because public awareness of a TNR colony tends to encourage people in the surrounding community to dump their own unwanted pet cats there.
 The growing popularity of TNR, even near areas of particular ecological sensitivity, has been attributed in part to a lack of public interest regarding the environmental harm caused by feral cats, and the unwillingness of both scientific communities and TNR advocates to engage.

 Because hunting behavior in cats is driven by instinct and not by hunger, feeding cats (as in TNR colonies) does nothing to stop them from hunting, even if the cats are overfed.
 Feeding cats can allow a state of hyperpredation to come about, where human intervention causes an unnaturally high predator population density to continue indefinitely, even if the local prey populations collapse.

 Housecats are common in western societies which has an effect on how society views the moral implication of feral cat population management.
 A study was done in rural and urban England, to determine the perspective of cat owners on managing cat predation of local wildlife.
 The majority of cat owners agreed that cats should not remain inside to prevent them from hunting.
-Many cat owners were more concerned about an individuals cats safety then their predation on other animals.
+Many cat owners were more concerned about an individual cat's safety than their predation on other animals.

 Cat-exclusion zones (CEZ) have been proposed in conservation areas where certain species are vulnerable to predation by cats.
 These zones are intended for Rural–urban fringe areas serving as a buffer zone to mitigate cat predation from urban cats in rural areas.
 Cat-exclusion zones were presented in response to the lack of success from existing forms of population management.
 There is probable controversy associated with this policy as it can be perceived as restricting one's freedom, due to the relationship between humans and cats.